mvmaasakkers/workmachine/README.md

 Automated configuration for Ubuntu/Debian servers using Ansible.
 This repository provides a complete, idempotent setup for a full-featured development environment.

+This assumes an already installed barebone server, with a user that has SSH access setup and has full NOPASSWD sudo rights.
+If that's the case just add an entry to the inventory.ini (see inventory.ini.example for an example) and run make setup.

 ## Features

 This setup installs and configures: